136.6 Environmental and Cultural Requirements

 - 10. Installation of new lighting, traffic barriers, guardrails, traffic signals, curbs, gutters, sidewalks, hazard identification beacons, and variable message signs where the installation requires existing or new right of way or easement and where the installation will impact previously disturbed areas.

-The SHPO must be consulted on a federal-aid project as part of the Section 106 process.
+If these criteria are not met, the SHPO must be consulted on a federal-aid project as part of the Section 106 process.
 The Federal Highway Administration (FHWA) or Missouri Department of Transportation (MoDOT) may also be consulted on an as needed basis, but in almost all cases, the information for the SHPO can be prepared by LPA staff.
-The following data should be provided to the SHPO:
+The following data should be provided to the SHPO (be sure to include the BRO or STP project number, the County and Route in the project description)--make sure the project description accurately describes the entire project, not just bridge replacement, (consider using the project description from the National Environmental Policy Act (NEPA) document):

 - b.
-If a bridge is present, provide information on the bridge’s original builder and the year built along with 3 in. x 5 in. or larger photographs (600 dpi if digital; photocopies are not acceptable) showing two views (side and end views).
+If a bridge is present, provide information on the bridge’s original builder and the year built along with 3 in. x 5 in. or larger photographs (600 dpi if digital; photocopies are not acceptable) showing two views (side and end views), Google Streetview and similar images are NOT acceptable to the SHPO.
 SHPO will also accept digital photos on a CD, especially if there are lots of images of both bridges and/or buildings.
+Be sure to include the bridge number and feature crossed on the project information form.

 - c.
 Provide clear photographs (see guidance above) of all buildings in the project area (see description in Step 2a.A. below), keyed to a project map.
 Include a brief history of buildings including construction dates (if known) and building uses.